India down Sri Lanka 5-0, advance to 2019 SAFF U-15 Championship final | Goal.com

 Jangra went on to complete his hat-trick in the 62nd minute after turning his marker and finishing with aplomb into the bottom corner.

 With the win, India leads the group with nine points from three matches while Bangladesh (6) also play their third fixture against Nepal on Tuesday.
-The top two teams from the group which also consists of Bhutan will be part of the final on Saturday, August 31, wherein India have already booked their berth.
+The top two teams from the group will be part of the final on Saturday, August 31, wherein India have already booked their berth.